 The best part for retailers is that Klarna pays you instantly.
 There is no delay in receiving full payment whilst the customer has the flexibility of 'slicing' the payment.
 The till operator can see that the transaction is approved before releasing the purchased goods so there is no risk to the retailer.

 Post-purchase, the customer is given full access and control with the Klarna app or website.
 They can make other purchases, extend the length of their agreement, see what they bought from where and view their payment schedules.

 The Rise of ‘Buy Now, Pay Later’

 Giving the customer control and convenience is a key part of a customer-centric approach.
-Offering pay later options increase sales by reducing purchase anxiety and friction.
+Offering payment options increases sales by reducing purchase anxiety and friction.
 The perceived investment of the purchase is reduced so customers are more likely to make larger purchases more frequently (read on for impressive statistics).

 ‘Buy now, pay later’ has traditionally meant committing to a credit card or having to set up an account.
 Klarna removes that friction by reducing the transaction time down from 10 minutes (for store credit or similar schemes) to less than 2 minutes.
 Existing Klarna customers can expect approval within 30 seconds.
 See the in-store Klarna customer journey.